aws/s2n-tls/bindings/rust/bench/README.md

 ## Historical benchmarks

 To do historical benchmarks, run `historical-perf/bench-past.sh`.
-This will checkout old versions of s2n-tls back to v1.3.16 in `target/` and run benchmarks on those.
+This will checkout old versions of s2n-tls back to v1.3.16 in `target/` and run benchmarks on those with the `historical-perf` feature, disabling Rustls and OpenSSL benches.

 ### Caveats